msaadshabir/pci-segment/docs/HARDENING.md

-# Privilege Hardening Guide
+# Privilege & Syscall Hardening

-The enforcement path requires `CAP_BPF` and `CAP_NET_ADMIN` to attach the eBPF program.
-By default the CLI drops root privileges and continues as the `pci-segment` service account while retaining only those two capabilities.
+The enforcement path needs `CAP_BPF` and `CAP_NET_ADMIN` for eBPF attach.
+The binary starts with elevated privileges only long enough to load programs, then drops to the `pci-segment` service account, retaining a minimal capability set and enabling a seccomp-bpf denylist of risky syscalls.

 ## 1. Create the Service Account (Once Per Host)